 Don't Miss Out.
 Subscribe!

 We have established this blog as a platform for insights, ideas and answers related to investment banking.
 It's ideal for company directors and officers, private equity and legal professionals.
-Subscribe for Gordian updates and our monthly newsletter.
+Subscribe for Gordian updates and our newsletter.

 In Part 6 of the Cost of Capital series, we discuss one of the main drivers behind current (and likely future) elevated inflation levels: the cost of labor.